Here are a few websites to help you in your search:

 If you click on the subject area, you will be given more complete description of the organization with a link to its website.
 Then click on whatever that organization calls its list of accredited college programs.

 4. Accrediting Board for Engineering and Technology (ABET)

 A very important site for information on engineering, computer science, and applied technology programs is:

-Click on "Accredited Program Search" in the upper right corner, and follow the instructions.
+In the small-print menu band near the top of the page, click on "Find and ABET-Accredited Program", and follow the instructions.
 You will probably need to learn some new terms.
 For instance, there is a big difference between "Electrical Engineering" programs and "Electrical Engineering Technology" programs.

 We live in a western state that is a member of this organization.
 Essentially, if another state has a member program at a one of its state colleges, a limited number of out-of-state students can enroll in that program and pay just 150% of in-state tuition, usually a significant savings over out-of-state tuition.
 Here's their homepage: